mertk0ca/ML-Agents-2D-AI-Racing-Game/README.md

 WARNING
 --------------------------------------------
 After users have added the necessary files to Unity, they should create a venv directory inside the project folder.
 Then should install the required libraries into this venv directory.
-You can find the libraries that need to be installed in the file named required_versions.png.
+You can find the libraries that need to be installed in the file named "required_versions.png".
 Make sure you followed Setup Steps.
 It only works on certain versions of Python and Protobuf!

-For more information and tutorial: https://www.youtube.com/watch?v=zPFU30tbyKs&list=LL&index=7 (recommend you to watch it)
+For more information and setup tutorial: https://www.youtube.com/watch?v=zPFU30tbyKs&list=LL&index=7 (recommend you to watch it)

 More information about Imitation Learning: https://www.youtube.com/watch?v=2X5m_nDBvS4&list=LL&index=5&t=643s (recommend you to watch it)